perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 **(b) List two action items that are related to the commitment of Microsoft towards quality.
 (6 marks)**
 - The use of best practices in all phases of software developments
-- Thorough testing of software
+- Thorough testing of software before releasing

 **(c) List five "security by default" examples we can find from a fresh deployed Primary Domain Controller Server (PDC).
 (10 marks)**
+-

 ## Question 2
 **(a)**